geveh/IceDamFailures/README.md

 - "map_and_trends.pdf" (Map of lakes with repeat GLOFs between 2000 and 2019; local trends of V<sub>0</sub> and Q<sub>p</sub> with cumulative changes in glacier dam elevation)
 - "dam_thinning_rats.shp" (ESRI shapefile showing mean annual elevation change of glacier dams with repeat outbursts between 2000 and 2019)
 - "elev_change_per_glacier.pdf" / "elev_change_per_glacier.png" (Plot of cumulative elevation change for each glacier that produced repeated GLOFs between 2000 and 2019)

 ---

+### summary_stats_veh_revision.py

+** Script by Romain Hugonnet to obtain elevation changes from glacier dams.
+Please contact R. Hugonnet, if you have further questions.**

 ## Input data